 Our performance is particularly affected by the general economic conditions of Japan where we are headquartered and conduct a significant amount of our business.
-As of March 31, 2019, 63.6% of our total assets were related to Japanese domestic assets, including Japanese national government and Japanese government agency bonds, which accounted for 56.0% of our total investment securities portfolio and 8.2% of our total assets, respectively.
-Interest and non-interest income in Japan represented 34.9% of our total interest and non-interest income for the fiscal year ended March 31, 2019.
-Furthermore, as of March 31, 2019, our loans in Japan accounted for 55.7% of our total loans outstanding.
+As of March 31, 2020, 62.6% of our total assets were related to Japanese domestic assets, including Japanese national government and Japanese government agency bonds, which accounted for 56.1% of our total investment securities portfolio and 7.4% of our total assets, respectively.
+Interest and non-interest income in Japan represented 27.5% of our total interest and non-interest income for the fiscal year ended March 31, 2020.
+Furthermore, as of March 31, 2020, our loans in Japan accounted for 55.0% of our total loans outstanding.

 There is significant uncertainty surrounding Japan's economy.
 For example, Japan's fiscal health and sovereign creditworthiness may deteriorate if the Japanese government's economic measures and the Bank of Japan's monetary policies prove ineffective or result in negative consequences.
 If the prices of Japanese government bonds decline rapidly, resulting in an unexpectedly sudden increase in interest rates, our investment securities portfolio as well as our lending, borrowing, trading and other operations may be negatively impacted.
 In addition, interest rates may suddenly increase as a result of a decision made by the Bank of Japan to end or modify its current interest rate policy, including the negative interest rate of minus 0.1% applied to certain current account amounts that financial institutions hold at the Bank of Japan and the Japanese government bond purchase program with an aim to keep the yield of 10-year Japanese government bonds around zero percent, or market expectations relating to any such decision.
-See "-Risks Related to Our Business-Fluctuations in interest rates could adversely affect the value or the yield of our bond portfolio."
+See "-Market Risk-Fluctuations in interest rates, foreign currency exchange rates and stock prices could adversely affect the value or the yield of our portfolio."

 Instability in the Japanese stock market and foreign currency exchange rates may also have a significant adverse impact on our asset and liability management as well as our results of operations.
-Various other factors, including the decreasing and aging demographics in Japan, stagnation or deterioration of economic and market conditions in other countries, growing global competition and trade conflicts, may also have a material negative impact on the Japanese economy.
+Various other factors, including the COVID-19 pandemic and measures being implemented in response to the pandemic such as restrictions on travel, store operations and other economic activities, the decreasing and aging demographics in Japan, stagnation or deterioration of economic and market conditions in other countries, growing global competition and trade conflicts, may also have a material negative impact on the Japanese economy.
+See "-Risk Relating to Our Strategic Equity Portfolio-If the Japanese stock market or other global markets decline in the future, we may incur losses on our securities portfolio and our capital ratios will be adversely affected."
 For a detailed discussion on the business environment in Japan and abroad, see "Item 5.
 Operating and Financial Review and Prospects-Business Environment."